-Liquid Nitrogen (LN2) is used as the cooling medium and is taken from a storage vessel (Dewar) with low pressure (max.
+Liquid Nitrogen (LN2) or Liquid Argon (LAr) is used as the cooling medium and is taken from a storage vessel (Dewar) with low pressure (max.
 300 mBar) and delivered (pumped) through a fill line to the application in a micro dosing way.

-The Norhof LN2 microdosing system is designed to overcome the drawbacks of LN2 under pressure in which a solenoid valve is used to switch the supply ON / OFF.
-You may compare the Norhof system with a water tap, but instead of giving water, it gently gives liquid nitrogen, with an adjustable flow, possible to regulate from some drops, up to 1 Liter/minute.
-Our pump can pump LN2 up to 5 meters above the pump itself
+The Norhof 465 transfer system is designed to overcome the drawbacks of Cryogen under pressure in which a solenoid valve is used to switch the supply ON / OFF.
+You may compare the Norhof system with a water tap, but instead of giving water, it gently gives liquid Nitrogen or Argon, with a flow rate of 1 Liter/minute.
+The system can pump up to 5 meters above the pump itself

 The reservoir Dewar can safely stand next to your working place.
-When you need a small amount of LN2, the system is ready to supply by only pressing on the pump head.
-By pressing on the pump head, the system starts building a small over pressure, forcing the liquid gently to rise into the fill line, and fall into your little Dewar, or other small LN2 container.
-After your pressure on the pump head is released, the system shuts off automatically, and the flow stops.
+When you need a small amount of LN2 or LAr, the system is ready to supply by only pressing the button on the pump head.
+After pressing the button the system starts building a small over pressure, forcing the liquid gently to rise into the fill line, and fall into your little Dewar, or other small container.
+After pressing the button again, the system shuts off, and the flow stops.

-When LN2 is required, a small overpressure is generated by a small heater element in the LN2, and liquid flows out of the system like water from a tap, without spilling, noise, vibrations etc.
+When LN2/LAr is required, a small overpressure is generated by a small heater element in the LN2 /LAr, and liquid flows out of the system like water from a tap, without spilling, noise, vibrations etc.